 How to Choose the Right Terpene Profile

-At Le Flora, we’ve reimagined how you shop for cannabis by organizing strains into sensory-forward categories—based on how they feel, taste, and hit.
-Instead of deciphering complex terpene charts, Here is an easy breakdown:
+At Le Flora, we’ve simplified your cannabis experience by curating strains into easy-to-understand, effect-based categories—centered around how they taste, smell, and feel.
+Instead of decoding complex terpene charts, use this quick guide:

 Featured post